Table of Contents

 Structure

 Governance of the Boards of Advisors is the responsibility of the provost and senior vice president.
 The Boards of Advisors report to the Executive Committee and Board of Trustees of the university.
 The Executive Committee appoints advisors to the various boards for five-year terms.
 It reviews all meeting reports to assure that the advisors receive an appropriate response to formal recommendations, and to bring the reports and recommendations to the attention of the Board of Trustees.
 It is the responsibility of the Office of the Boards of Advisors to arrange the schedule of meetings, to assist in the development of activity reports, and to provide such additional logistical and support services as necessary for the efficient and effective operation of the Advisor Program.
-The Office of the Boards of Advisors is managed by the administrative director who reports to the vice provost.
+The Office of the Boards of Advisors is managed by the director who reports to the provost.

 Back to Top